seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 <img src="poisson_example.png" width="500" height="459">
 </p>

-**Note:** I apologize in advance for any inaccuracies in my physics in the description above.
-I also haven't included any discussion of issues like the accuracy of the approximation, but I would like to include a brief discussion in future examples.
+I haven't included any discussion of issues like the accuracy of the approximation here, but I would like to include such a discussion in future examples.